mevdschee/php-crud-api/README.md

 I am testing mainly on Ubuntu and I have the following test setups:

-  - Ubuntu 12.04 Server with PHP 5.3 and MySQL 5.6 (ondrej)
+  - Ubuntu 12.04 Server with PHP 5.3 and MySQL 5.6 (ondrej PPA)
   - Ubuntu 14.04 Server with PHP 5.5 and MySQL 5.6
   - Windows 2012 R2 with PHP 5.6 and SQL Server 2012
-  - Ubuntu 16.04 Dekstop with PHP 7.0 and MariaDB 10.0
+  - Ubuntu 16.04 Desktop with PHP 7.0 and MariaDB 10.0

 This should cover most environments, but please notify me of failing tests and report your environment.